FirelyTeam/firely-docs/vonk/plugins/plugins_directhttp.rst

 This feature can also be used to implement custom authorization.
 You can find a template for that in this `gist <http://bit.ly/VonkAuthorizationMiddleware>`_.

-If you just return a statuscode, you could the regular IVonkContext.Response.
+If you just return a statuscode, you could use the regular IVonkContext.Response.
 If you want to return e.g. a custom json object, you should use the method described above.
-Do not forget to set the Content-Type (to application/json for a custom json object).
+Do not forget to set the Content-Type (to ``application/json`` for a custom json object).

 For more information about access control in plugins and facades, see :ref:`accesscontrol_api`.